awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD_command_examples.md

 ## ALLOWOVERWRITE Example<a name="unload-examples-allowoverwrite"></a>

-By default, UNLOAD does not overwrite existing files in the destination bucket\.
+By default, UNLOAD doesn't overwrite existing files in the destination bucket\.
 For example, if you run the same UNLOAD statement twice without modifying the files in the destination bucket, the second UNLOAD fails\.
 To overwrite the existing files, including the manifest file, specify the ALLOWOVERWRITE option\.

 ```
 unload ('select * from venue')